docker/docs/datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md

 ## Revoke user access

+When a user is removed from LDAP, the effect on the user's UCP account depends on the **Just-In-Time User Provisioning** setting:

-When a user is removed from LDAP, that user becomes inactive after the LDAP synchronization runs.
+- **Just-In-Time User Provisioning** is `false`: Users deleted from LDAP become inactive in UCP after the next LDAP synchronization runs.

-Also, when you switch from the built-in authentication to using LDAP authentication, all manually created users whose usernames do not match any LDAP search results become inactive, with the exception of the recovery admin user which can still login with the recovery admin password.
+- **Just-In-Time User Provisioning** is `true`: Users deleted from LDAP can't authenticate, but their UCP accounts remain active.
+This means that they can use their client bundles to run commands.
+To prevent this, deactivate their UCP user accounts.

 ## Data synced from your organization's LDAP directory

 UCP saves a minimum amount of user data required to operate.
 This includes the value of the username and full name attributes that you have specified in the configuration as well as the distinguished name of each synced user.
-UCP does not query or store any additional data from the directory server.
+UCP does not store any additional data from the directory server.

 ## Sync teams